 Parking is hourly and costs 7kn/hour (approx. $1).
 Make sure you have enough small change.

-There are two entrances to the park - There are 4 different hiking routes starting from each entrance, look at hiking notes below for more information.
+There are two entrances to the park with 4 different hiking routes starting from each entrance; look at hiking notes below for more information.

-A Day trip from Zagreb or Zadar takes 2 hours by car or 2.5 hours by bus - the best way to access the park if you have limited time.
+A day trip from Zagreb or Zadar takes 2 hours by car or 2.5 hours by bus - this is the best way to access the park if you have limited time.

+Hiking along the trails of Plitvice Lakes National Park is one of the best ways to explore the scenery and escape some of the more popular areas.
 There are 8 different hiking routes, the shortest being 3 hours.
 The longest takes up to 8 hours.
-So bring plenty of water and wear comfortable hiking shoes.
+Ensure to bring plenty of water and wear comfortable hiking shoes.

 - Trail A (2-3 hours - 3.5km - easy) lower lakes only as it starts and ends at Entrance 1.
 Walk to the Great Waterfall and to Kozjaka Bridge.